Materials Research Foundations / MRF

 The series also publishes booklets with less than 100 pages for very specific topics.

-Our authors and editors will enjoy highly individualized services such as excellent editing, digital typesetting, help with figures, expedited book publishing, worldwide marketing, etc. We can also offer our author and editors significantly higher royalties than larger Publishers.
+Our authors and editors will enjoy highly individualized services such as excellent editing, digital typesetting, help with figures, expedited book publishing, worldwide marketing, etc.

 Authors retain full copyright.
 Volumes are made available for indexing in the Book Citation Index which is part of the Web of Science.